 How can this be improved?

-Some good things are happening in this space – for example, the ABC reports that:
+Some good things are happening in this space.
+For example, the ABC reports:

 “On the domestic front, Qantas also donates leftover catering from domestic flights to the food rescue organisation OzHarvest.”

-Another potential solution is do what the Swedes do and incinerate rubbish for electricity generation.
+Another potential solution is to do, for airplane waste to go, what the Swedes do and incinerate rubbish for electricity generation.

-Things are changing – but in reality lots of the same solutions apply in the air as on the ground – reduce plastic, recycle food and potential incinerate.
+Things do change quite a bit when it comes to airplane waste.
+But in reality, lots of the same solutions apply in the air as on the ground – reduce plastic, recycle food and potential incinerate.

-Quarantine law is vital for Australia’s biosecurity – and so will not change anytime soon.
+Quarantine law is vital for Australia’s biosecurity.
+Do not expect anything to change anytime soon.
 A reduction in plastic usage is the easiest and smartest way forward.

-Whilst the answer to where does airplane waste go may not be great for the environment – it is nice to know that at least the airplane itself gets recycled – check out the informative video below!:
+Whilst the answer to where airplane waste does go may not be great for the environment, it is still nice to know that at least the airplane itself gets recycled!
+Check out the informative video below: